StraaS/StraaS-stream-service/sections/control.md

 <a name="add_job"></a>**Add Job**
 ----
-Add a job to process the file transcoding tasks.
-Notify the `callback_url` when below defined event occurs.
+Add a job to start batch file transcoding (Each single file processing is called a `task`; One `job` could include many tasks).
+The registered`callback_url` will be notified when defined event occurs.

 * **URL**